mariadb-corporation/MaxScale/Documentation/Monitors/ColumnStore-Monitor.md

 ## Master Selection

-The Columnstore Monitor in MaxScale 2.5 supports Columnstore 1.0, 1.2 and 1.5,
+The ColumnStore Monitor in MaxScale 2.5 supports ColumnStore 1.0, 1.2 and 1.5,
 and the master selection is done differently for each version.

 * If the version is 1.0, the master server must be specified using the `primary` parameter.
-* If the version is 1.2, the master server is selected automatically using the Columnstore function `mcsSystemPrimary()`.
+* If the version is 1.2, the master server is selected automatically using the ColumnStore function `mcsSystemPrimary()`.
-* If the version is 1.5, the master server is selected automatically by querying the Columnstore daemon running on each node.
+* If the version is 1.5, the master server is selected automatically by querying the ColumnStore daemon running on each node.

 ## Configuration